top of page

 5. Standalone Pagers

 The simple pager, once a staple of medical communication, is being replaced by more functional and integrated tools.
 Secure messaging apps on hospital-provided or personal smartphones offer two-way communication, message confirmation, prioritization, group messaging, and integration with scheduling and EHR systems.
-While some arguments for pagers' reliability in poor-signal areas exist, advancing cellular and Wi-Fi infrastructure, combined with the richer functionality of apps, makes the dedicated, one-way pager increasingly obsolete for clinical communication.
+While some arguments exist for the reliability of pagers in poor-signal areas, the advancement of cellular and Wi-Fi infrastructure, combined with the richer functionality of apps, makes the dedicated, one-way pager increasingly obsolete for clinical communication.

 6. Manual, Phone-Based Appointment Scheduling

 The endless phone tag game between patients and scheduling staff, relying on manual calendar checks, is incredibly inefficient.
 Online patient portals, integrated scheduling software, and increasingly AI-powered scheduling bots are taking over.
-These systems allow patients to see real-time availability, book appointments 24/7, receive automated reminders, and manage cancellations online, freeing up staff time and reducing scheduling errors.
+These systems enable patients to view real-time availability, book appointments 24/7, receive automated reminders, and manage cancellations online, thereby freeing up staff time and reducing scheduling errors.

 7. Standalone Data Entry Terminals

-Dedicated computer terminals used only for inputting specific data points (like vital signs or lab results) separate from the main clinical workflow are fading.
-Modern EHRs and integrated systems utilize bedside devices, mobile apps (tablets, smartphones), and direct device integration (e.g., vital sign monitors automatically sending data to the EHR).
+Dedicated computer terminals used only for inputting specific data points (like vital signs or lab results), separate from the main clinical workflow, are fading.
+Modern EHRs and integrated systems utilize bedside devices, mobile apps (such as tablets and smartphones), and direct device integration (e.g., vital sign monitors that automatically send data to the EHR).
 This reduces redundant data entry, minimizes transcription errors, and ensures information is available in real time within the patient's comprehensive record.

 8. Bulky, Single-Function Holter Monitors